serpean/serpean.github.io/_posts/2022-07-05-sap-commerce-kibana-101.md

 The resulting search results should show all log entries that follows the previous criteria, as shown in the following screenshot:

 ![Search Logs](/img/in-post/post-sap-commerce-kibana-101/searching-results.png)

+Kibana is a data visualization and analysis tool used to analyze and understand data stored in Elasticsearch.
+It is commonly used to store log data, and can be accessed through the SAP portal by logging in and selecting the environment to inspect, and then clicking on the logging link.

+Kibana is a powerful tool for analyzing and understanding data stored in Elasticsearch, and can be useful for troubleshooting issues and identifying patterns in log data within SAP Commerce.

 ## References